documentationfor yFiles for HTML 3.0.0.1

 Centrality

-For the elements of a graph the notion of importance of a single node or edge within the graph structure can be expressed using so-called centrality measures.
-The centrality value directly denotes the graph element’s importance, i.e., the higher the value, the more important the element.
+For elements within a graph, the importance of a single node or edge can be quantified using centrality measures.
+The centrality value indicates the element’s importance; a higher value signifies greater importance.

 Top